JurisLocs/product-page/README.md

 ## Project description

-For the project I used next.js and scss
+For the project I used next.js and scss.
-The given API was not giving any responses so I copied exmple response and saved it as local json file There was an attempt to use redux to change price with counters/incrementers, but lack of time and documentation made it unsuccessful.
+The given API was not giving any responses so I copied exmple response and saved it as local json file.
+There was an attempt to use redux to change price with counters/incrementers, but lack of time and documentation made it unsuccessful.